Quick access to cash to buy a bargain property or to keep a project on track.

 Applying for property development finance

-Although the cost of borrowing may be higher than other types of finance, arranging a bridging loan is typically quicker.
+Although the cost of borrowing may be higher than other types of finance, arranging a bridging loan is typically much quicker.